codebrancher/go-luck-simulator/README.md

 - `RETURN`: Hitting the return button re-bets with your last bet.
 - `bet [bet amount]`: Places a bet of the specified amount.
 - `auto [spins] [bet amount]`: Automatically play a specified number of spins with a fixed bet amount.
-- `cashout`: Cash out if game has a winning pot.
+- `take`: Cash out if game has a winning pot.
 - `info`: Displays current game information, including available symbols, your current cash balance, and the wild symbol.
 - `stats`: Displays current game statistics, such as total spins, total wins, and current cash balance.
 - `exit`: Exits the game.